Galaxy S21 camera rumors: Take a look at that leaked camera bump redesign

 Word on the street is that Samsung's releasing the Galaxy S21 a bit early this year.
 Samsung sent invitations to its Jan.
-14 Galaxy Unpacked event on the last day of CES, and we're expecting to see its full 2021 flagship lineup unveiled: The Galaxy S21, S21 Plus and S21 Ultra, if Samsung follows its usual naming conventions.
+14 Galaxy Unpacked event on the last day of CES, and we're expecting to see its full 2021 flagship lineup unveiled later today: The Galaxy S21, S21 Plus and S21 Ultra, if Samsung follows its usual naming conventions.

 Rumors abound (including the possibility of S Pen support and the potential end of the Galaxy Note line), and we've already seen speculation and leaks about the new phone's colors, specs and how it might compare to the S20.
 What most people are excited for, however, is some new camera tricks.